What Degrees and Education Programs Are Available in Locksmithing?

 Community College Programs

 While associate's degree programs in locksmithing are rare, many community colleges offer professional training programs lasting six months to a year.
 These programs lead to a professional diploma or certification.
-Students enrolled in a community college program will learn locksmithing techniques, industry standards, and legal, ethics, and safety.
+Students enrolled in a community college program will learn locksmithing techniques, industry standards, as well as relevant legal, ethical, and safety practices.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: